ViyanMd/sunnyside_lp/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- JS

 ## Acknowledgments

 With this website it was easier to go without mobile-first approach for some reason.
-Maybe it'll be the same for you.
+The general layout and the way things work is great.
+The project can be done both with flexbox or grid.
+A tiny bit of JS was pretty easy to do.